Fabienne Königstein: Athletic career

 On her first appearance at European Marathon Championships in Berlin 2018, Königstein placed 11th, being the most successful German Athlete in this race.
 In December, Königstein concluded the season with a bronze medal at the SPAR European Cross-Country Championships in Tilburg.
 She placed 19th and, therefore, as the second-best German runner, although she had had a severe respiratory infection shortly before the race.

 After a 18-months injury lay-off, Fabienne Königstein had a comeback in October 2020 at the World Half Marathon Championships in Gdynia, Poland, where she won the bronze medal with Team Germany.
 After another injury lay-off in 2021 and pregnancy in 2022 she had a second comeback in spring 2023, winning the bronze medal at the German National Half Marathon Championships and breaking her 10k PB at the Paderborner Osterlauf by 40 seconds (32:36 min, 10th place).
 Königstein had a sensational comeback on the Marathon distance after almost 5 years at the Haspa Marathon Hamburg.
 Only 9 months after giving birth to her child, she improved her PB by 7 minutes to 2:25:48h breaking the Olympic standard for the first time in her career, and placed herself on 6th place of the all-time German Marathon ranking.

 Since 2022, Königstein is coached by her husband, Dr. Karsten Königstein.
+In 2025 she ran her marathon personal best of 2:22:17 placing 6th at the BMW Berlin Marathon under warm conditions.